Skip to content

 1. VAT is a broad 5% tax on most goods and services, charged at every stage and recoverable by registered businesses

-2. Excise is a selective 50%/100% tax on harmful goods — tobacco, vapes, energy, carbonated and sweetened drinks
+2. Excise is a selective, high-rate tax on harmful goods — 100% on tobacco, vapes and energy drinks, plus a per-litre sugar charge on sweetened drinks

 3. Excise is charged once at import, production or release from a designated zone, and is not recoverable